dborth/vbagx/readme.txt

 Turn "Match Wii Controls" ON to use these controls.

 All the Harry Potter games use the same controls as Harry Potter & The Order Of The Phoenix on the Wii.
-They also use the keyboard controls from the PC version of each game.
 Spell gestures are not supported yet.

 The Harry Potter Wii controls are:
 ==================================